 According to Moses’ wishes, Aaron joins the picture, which we know because God starts talking to “you both.”
 God’s commission to the brothers is very pleasant: they are told to go speak to Pharaoh gently for Pharaoh’s own benefit.
 The brothers express some fear that Pharaoh will lash out at them or commit some sin.
 (That latter fear reminds me of Al-Anʕaam 108.)
 God assures the brothers that He will protect them.
 As for the latter fear, God equips them with a command that should guide Pharaoh to better choices (don’t hurt the Hebrews) and forewarn him of the positive or negative potentials for his choices.

 These inconsistencies are why some skeptics have a hard time not believing that Muhammad was the one telling these stories.
-They interpret such inconsistencies to be the symptoms of someone in a live performance losing track of place, time, and voice as they recite a story that is not supposed to be from their own perspective.
+They interpret such inconsistencies to be the symptoms of someone in a live performance losing track of place, time, and voice as they recite a story that is not supposed to be from their own perspective, or moreover a reiterative performance where things get added or subtracted between recitations so that the form and content are not a consistent line of thought.
 Advocates for the divine source of the Quran, however, see this fluidity as a sign that the story is being told by a being too “omni” for its perspective to be captured in conventional narrative and voice boundaries.
 Yet this “omni” perspective also blurs our understanding of what a prophet is doing when he speaks.
 Just as with Al-ʕabd (also known as Al-Khiḍr) in Surah al-Kahf, we can question where God stops and the prophet starts when the prophet is speaking for God.
 How much is Moses himself when speaking to Pharaoh?
 When does a prophet’s voice carry divine authority and when not?

 And this wakens in me other questions about what the Quran is doing when it retells these stories.
 One big question is how accurate the Quran can be about these events and their dialogues when one has to assume the original conversations were not happening in Arabic.
 Perfect translations across languages are very rare, and probably impossible except in short moments.
 So how precise can we take the words of the Quran to be when they are representing the words of another language?
 While Hebrew at least comes from the same language family as Arabic, ancient Coptic does not, and we’d assume that Pharaoh would operate in Coptic.
 So we have to assume that the Quran is telling us summaries and abandoning nuance and precision in the dialogue in order to present the information in Arabic.
 This little example of the inherent limit of languages is part of what makes it complicated for Muslims to imagine how God was able to incarnate His will and thoughts into words.
 That God should struggle to fit into these limits is how some Muslims explain the Quran’s liquid perspective and narration.
 That God does not use language and story-telling to its fullest and clearest competency is a challenge that many skeptics raise in return.